Flexform: Designers

-Over the years, designers and architects including the following have been involved in the study of new products: Asnago-Vender, Sergio Asti, Cini Boeri, Joe Colombo, Paolo Nava, Rodolfo Bonetto, Carlo Colombo, Gigi Radice and Giulio Manzoni.
+Over the years, a number of designers and architects have been involved in the study of new products, including: Asnago-Vender, Sergio Asti, Cini Boeri, Joe Colombo, Paolo Nava, Rodolfo Bonetto, Gigi Radice, Giulio Manzoni and, more recently, Carlo Colombo, Roberto Lazzeroni, Christophe Pillet, Patrick Norguet, Fumie Shibata, Sebastian Herkner and Monica Armani.
+Coordination of the entire collection is entrusted to Antonio Citterio, who is also responsible for designing a large part of the company’s products.
 Over 40 years the entire collection has been coordinated by architect Antonio Citterio.
-2016 introduces the Adagio sofa designed by Daniel Libeskind.

 Award

 A.B.C.D. armchair designed by Antonio Citterio has been awarded Honorable Mention by Associazione per il disegno industriale for the XXIV Compasso d’Oro (2016).

+For its 29th edition, the Association for Industrial Design has presented the Compasso d’Oro Lifetime Achievement Award to Pietro and Antonio Franco Galimberti.